dacapobench/dacapobench/README.md

 2. Copy `default.properties` to `local.properties` and edit it for your environment.

-  * Specifically, you must set `java14.lib` to point to a Java 1.4 installation and `java14.compile.classpath` to correctly capture the libraries for that installation(otherwise derby will not build correctly)
+  * Specifically, you must set `jdk9home` to point to a Java 9 installation.

 For more information, run `ant -p` in the benchmarks directory.